Universal Health Coverage

-Universal Health Coverage (UHC) is key to promoting equity, global health security, development and growth.
-Access to health services, including Sexual and Reproductive Health (SRH) services, is a human right.
+Universal Health Coverage (UHC) means people having access to quality and affordable health care.
+Sexual and reproductive health and rights (SRHR) are an essential part of UHC.
 All UN member States have agreed to achieve Universal Health Coverage by 2030, as part of the Sustainable Development Goals.
-However, in many countries people do not have access to quality health services.

-- At least half of the world’s population still do not have full coverage of essential health services.
+- 30 % of the world’s population still cannot access essential health services

-- Over 930 million people spend at least 10 percent of their household budget to pay for health.
+- Almost 1 billion people spend at least 10 percent of their household budget to pay for health.

-However, comprehensive Sexual and Reproductive Health (SRH) services are not included in health benefit package in many countries, especially in low- and middle-income countries .This leads to inequality access on Sexual and Reproductive Health services and effecting especially on vulnerable population; women and girls’, adolescent, LGBTIQ+ and people with disabilities.
+However, comprehensive Sexual and Reproductive Health (SRH) services are not included in health benefit package in many countries, especially in low- and middle-income countries.This leads to inequality in access to Sexual and Reproductive Health services and affects especially vulnerable groups; women and girls’, adolescent, LGBTIQ+ and people with disabilities.

 Governments must ensure that everyone has equal access to quality health services across the life course.
 This needs to include comprehensive Sexual and Reproductive Health services such as (WHO):